CISecurity/ControlsAssessmentSpecification/control-8/control-8.5.rst

 Dependencies
 ------------
-* Subcontrol 1.5: Maintain Details Asset Inventory
+* Sub-control 1.4: Maintain Detailed Asset Inventory

 Inputs
 -----------
 #.
-Endpoint inventory
+EI: Endpoint inventory
 #.
 Desired configuration(s) to disable auto-run.
 There may be multiple configurations targeted at different types of endpoints (for instance, a different configuration might be provided for each type of operating system used on the endpoints in the provided inventory).
 If the endpoints are capable of performing multiple types of auto-run behavior (i.e., auto-run vs. auto-play), appropriate configurations should be provided for each type.

 Operations